 I’m sure we’ve all experienced one of these days at some point as well, they’re not nice, but what can we do to survive them?
 We can’t hold a pity party for long, the demands on us in today’s society don’t allow it.
 You’re expected to be back up and running again, no matter how shit you feel.
-By the way, I highly recommend “Extreme Family Survival” pack by Jason Richards to everyone who want to learn some extra survival tips.
+By the way, I highly recommend the “Extreme Family Survival” pack by Jason Richards to everyone who wants to learn some extra survival tips.

-- Phone a friend.
+Phone a friend.

-- Exercise.
+Exercise.
 This is probably the oldest one in the book and the solution everyone comes up with nowadays for making you feel better, but it’s true.
 Exercise releases endorphins which make you feel good!

-- Meditation.
-This is becoming more and more common now as something to turn to when you’re stressed, overworked, unhappy, anything and fortunately it’s become a lot more popular.
+Meditation.
+This is becoming more and more common now as something to turn to when you’re stressed, overworked, unhappy, anything and fortunately, it’s become a lot more popular.

-- Cuddle your pet.
+Cuddle your pet.
 Now I know this doesn’t work if you don’t have a pet but if you do this is the best thing, it’s so therapeutic just having a big dog (or little cat) sat there with you not saying anything and you don’t have to worry about if they like you or not, as long as you’re feeding them/petting them they’re happy and they like you so…

-- Doing something creative.
-I am not a person who can just sit in bed feeling sorry for myself all day so if I can just get myself doing something small that i can think of as an achievement, I think of it as a positive.
+Doing something creative.
+I am not a person who can just sit in bed feeling sorry for myself all day so if I can just get myself doing something small that I can think of as an achievement, I think of it as a positive.

-- Read a good book.
+Read a good book.
 Like watching a movie, if you read a good book you can literally just escape whatever your current situation is by sitting and reading for a few hours.
 Nothing makes me happier than having the time to read, it’s one of my major joys and something I always go to do when I’m feeling stressed.